 These 17 teachings tell the story of what is happening right now in our world.

 For 14 days in a row, the Guide woke me up at 4am and we worked for 12-14 hours straight, rewriting his teachings.
 The energy running through me was intense, and the messages unfolding through my fingers were remarkable.
 Along the way, I was shown how the Guide’s original teachings had been intentionally densely packed as a way to cloak them for roughly fifty years.
-Those of us who were inspired by the Spirit World to find them and work with the teachings were able to get what we needed, but it was tough sledding.
+Those of us who were inspired to find them and work with the teachings were able to get what we needed, but it was tough sledding.

 Nestled within this treasure trove of material were these particular 17 teachings that tell the story of what is happening right now in our world.
 They explain that enough light needed to be anchored on Earth—through people doing their inner work—for this era to come to pass.
 They talk about the influx of energy that is currently being released on the inner planes.
-And they reveal that this is what’s shaking those who haven’t yet created a firm connection with their inner divinity, or Higher Self.
+And they reveal that this is what’s shaking those who haven’t yet created a firm connection with their inner divine self, or Higher Self.

 For the journey of a human being—the journey that all the lectures from the Pathwork Guide are pointing to—is exactly this: It’s about waking up from the domain of the ego and establishing a firm connection with our inner source.
 We must transition from being lost in the illusion of duality to maturely living in unity.
 This is neither trivial nor easy to do.
 For it requires us to surface and transform all the parts of ourselves that are blocking our light.
 This, in fact, is specifically what the bulk of Pathwork teachings guide us in doing.

 Key overarching aspects of this journey are revealed succinctly and radiantly in After the Ego: Insights from the Pathwork® Guide on How to Wake Up.
 It’s hard to convey the feelings of awe and wonder I experienced during the process of writing this book.
-I was most definitely channeling the Guide.

 By now, it has been over nine years since being tapped for this mission.
 What I can see, in hindsight, is that despite how much farther I have personally developed over this past decade, I was well underway in connecting with my Higher Self when I took on this task.
 In fact, it was only by listening intently to the intuitive guidance I was receiving that I had the impetus and confidence needed to leave my corporate career, sell my house, move far away and start writing these books on a full-time basis.
 Intuition led me to live off my savings and develop a level of trust I hadn’t known was even possible before.
 It led me to meet a wonderful man and move to a remote part of New York state where we would keep growing and healing together, and create a beautiful new life.